MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mobile-broadband-device-firmware-update.md

         //
         // If firmware update is in progress, check if its done.
 For
         // this it may be necessary to access the MB device.
 Note that
-        // if the MB device (&amp; hence the Firmware update device) needs
+        // if the MB device (& hence the Firmware update device) needs
         // multiple stop/starts to do the firmware update.
 In that case
         // it will be marked as done at the end of the process
         //